nunchistudio/blacksmith/documentation/options/wanderer/postgres.md

 ## SQL migration

-Before using the adapter, you first need to run the following migration:
+Before using the PostgreSQL driver as the `wanderer` adapter, you first need to run the following migration:
 ```sql
 CREATE SCHEMA IF NOT EXISTS blacksmith_wanderer;